 By Steve & Tamami Laser

 We’re often asked, “What’s your favorite collectible Japanese car?”
 And our answer usually goes, “We like them all!”
 One of the best places to see them all is at the annual Japanese Classic Car Show.
-While last year’s virtual show was called World Matsuri Week, this year, the 16th annual JCCS® was held at Angel Stadium of Anaheim, on Oct.
+This year, the 16th annual JCCS® was held at Angel Stadium of Anaheim, on Oct.
 30.

 The change of venue, from Marina Green Park in Long Beach, Calif., to Anaheim, welcomed exhibitors and show goers alike with ample space for everyone.
 In addition to rows and rows of collector cars, trucks, and bikes proudly displayed by their owners, automakers and aftermarket companies joined the action with their own special exhibits.